-Within this framework, we first evaluate the SEP, CCC, and DCI individually as part of assigning a cognitive complexity ranking code to the item.
+To what extent does the item require the student to engage with the dimension (low, medium, and high).
+We first evaluate the SEP, CCC, and DCI individually as part of assigning a cognitive complexity ranking to the item.
 The below scale is used to evaluate individual dimensions.
-If there are at least two dimensions represented in the item, we then evaluate the scaffolding/support needed and level of sense-making.
+If an item is lacking a dimension (Oklahoma requires a minimum of two dimensions be present in any one item) indicate that with N/A in the box.